hellocatfood/algorave-checklist/readme.md

 How big will the actual projection be?
 Will it be big enough for people to read the code on screen?

 ### Projection location
-Where will the projection be?
+**Organisers:** Where will the projection be?
 For example, some Algoraves have the visuals projected so that it partially covers the performers.
 Others have two projections either side of the performers.
 Some even have 360 projections!
 Decide on your preference and communicate this with the performers as it may impact where they choose to be in the venue

 ### Lighting / Smoke Machine
-Being able to view code and visuals can be quite important at an Algorave.
+**Organisers:** Being able to view code and visuals can be quite important at an Algorave.
 Dense lighting and smoke machines can negatively affect this and so should be used sparringly.
 Commnicate with performers about what options are available.
 When done well lighting and smoke can build a great atmosphere.
 When done badly it will obscure the visuals too much

 ## Credits